Vheissu/aurelia-configuration/README.md

 }
 ```

-### Changing directory and/or filename
+### Changing directory
-If you want to change the location of where your configuration files are loaded from or the name, you configure it during the bootstrapping phase within your ``main.js``.
+If you want to change the location of where your configuration files are loaded from, you configure it during the bootstrapping phase within your ``main.js``.

 ```javascript
 export function configure(aurelia) {